NicolasCaous/anthonytron/scripts/pitchfork_crawler/README.md

-# Spotify Crawler
+# Pitchfork Spotify Crawler

-This project is intended to crawl the spotify APIs for a specific purpose.
+This project is intended to crawl the spotify APIs using the [Pitchfork Database](https://www.kaggle.com/nolanbconaway/pitchfork-data) for a specific purpose.

 ## How to Run